dsmitheconomics - Tweet Data Analysis

 1640088221479579648 Years 11 & 13.
 You are on the finishing straight.
 Keep going!
 Apply your knowledge courtesy of @dsmitheconomics.
 This week, it's fiscal policy, particularly re. taxation: https://t.co/XPHejficYo https://t.co/aIWqgZa2xY 3

-Top 3 Languages Used In Tweets
+Top Languages Used

-Top 10 Hashtags used
+Top 10 Hashtags

 Hashtag Count